 Voiceover Artists are versatile performers, able to weave interchangeably between any of the above as well as direct telephone prompts (IVR), they can be heard welcoming visitors to a website, or guiding road trips as the voice of a GPS.

-Voice Talent refers to the all of the above.
+Voice Talent refers to all of the above.
 The term was coined as an easy way to reference all types of voice-over performers and is often used by agencies or companies that hire voice overs.

 So the range of work in voice acting is extremely varied:

-- dubbed foreign language films
+- dubbed foreign voice over language films

-- animation shorts or films
+- voice acting for animation shorts or films

 - tv programs